voxpupuli/agtm/tests.md

 testing.
 We’re going to test the code we wrote for facts earlier.
 Most module writers are not traditional developers, and so we’ll build out our tests in a slightly less sophisticated way than is supported by rspec in the interests of clarity.
-The module team has found that the tests for types, providers, and facts, within Puppet can be terrible examples to learn from as they assume a high level of familarity with ruby and with testing.
+Our module team has found that the tests for types, providers, and facts, within Puppet can be terrible examples to learn from as they assume a high level of familarity with ruby and with testing.
 We hope the below demonstration will be a bit more sysadmin oriented and easier to follow.